NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 - If the file system is available.
 - If the underlying Data ONTAP version has changed.
 - If the file system is running off its partner node (i.e. is running in failover mode).
+- If any of the network interfaces are down.
 - Any EMS message, with filtering to allow you to only be alerted on the ones you care about.
 - If a SnapMirror relationship hasn't been updated in a specified amount of time.
 - If a SnapMirror update has stalled.
 - If a SnapMirror relationship is in a "non-healthy" state.
 - If the aggregate is over a certain percentage full.
 User can set two thresholds (Warning and Critical).
 - If a volume is over a certain percentage full.
 User can set two thresholds (Warning and Critical).
+- If a volumes is using more than a specified percentage of its inodes (Warning and Critical).
 - If any quotas are over a certain percentage full.
 User can follow both soft and hard limits.

 ## Architecture